 It's also possible to move into a project management role if you're working freelance or a managing/desk editor role if you're based in-house.
 These roles involve managing a publication over a longer period of time and subcontracting or allocating work to copy-editors and indexers.
 Within the largest publishing houses this can be a natural progression, though it is not always the chosen route.
 Other experienced copy-editors have progressed into offering a complete package of editing, typesetting and on-screen layout.

-In-house copy-editors tend to move between jobs frequently during the early years of their career to develop the widest range of experience and contacts as possible.
+If working in-house as a copy-editor you'll move between jobs frequently during the early years of your career to develop the widest range of experience and contacts.
 This is especially important for those considering freelance work in the future.

 Making and maintaining contacts in the industry is vital for developing a successful career as a copy-editor or proofreader.
 While well-targeted speculative applications may lead to work, being known to editors and commissioning editors within publishing companies is an equally common way of securing work and moving up the career ladder.